 Bubbles occur when moisture becomes trapped beneath your siding.
 Whether you notice many small bubbles or a single large bulge, your siding has likely already sustained significant water damage.

 When siding begins to buckle, whether the damage pushes the material outward or allows it to collapse inward, there’s usually an issue with the boards underneath.
-You may need to replace the interfacing as well as the siding to restore the shape of your exterior walls.
+You may need to replace the underlayment as well as the siding to restore the shape of your exterior walls.

 4. Excessive Fading